Norton Canes

-Norton Canes straddles the UK's first and only Toll Motorway, the M6 Toll which has its northern Toll Plaza and Norton Canes Services is the only services for that motorway.
+Norton Canes straddles the UK's first and only toll motorway, the M6 Toll, and is the site of its northbound ("Great Wyrley") toll plaza and Norton Canes Services, which is the only services for that motorway.

-Norton Canes was home to Europe's first drive-through chemist.
-This is now closed as the chemist has moved into the local health centre located in Brownhills Road.
+Facilities

+The Orbital Retail Park is located on the outskirts of Norton Canes and houses many stores including furniture and food stores.
+Adjacent to the retail park are two hotels (Premier Inn and Holiday Inn, with the latter being in the 'Orbital Plaza' - an intreguing building similar to the Gherkin in London which can be seen for miles and, for many, is a sign they have arrived at The Orbital).

 Schools

 There are two primary schools in Norton Canes: Jerome Primary School and Norton Canes Primary Academy.
 There is one high school: Norton Canes High School.

-The Jerome Primary School was named to reflect the association with the Jerome family who owned the pit referred to above.
+The Jerome Primary School was named to reflect the association with the Jerome family, who owned the pit referred to above.